-Parents of 3rd-5th grade ACA students with siblings at SPA that would like to utilize the SPA drop-off and pick-up lanes may sign a permission slip allowing their child to walk between campuses for arrival and dismissal.
-Permission slips can be accessed on our school website or through the front office and must be turned in to the front office at least 24 hours prior to the student being able to walk to SPA for dismissal.
+Parents of third through fifth grade ACA students with siblings at SPA that would like to utilize the SPA drop-off and pick-up lanes may sign a permission slip allowing their child to walk between campuses for arrival and dismissal.
+Permission slips can be accessed on our school website or through the front office and must be turned into the front office at least 24 hours prior to the student being able to walk to SPA for dismissal.
 Note: New permission slips must be filled out and submitted each year to maintain walking privileges.
 Walking privileges may be revoked at any time at the school's discretion.
-There is a general permission slip for K-5th students to walk off campus.
+There is a general permission slip for kindergarten through fifth grade students to walk off campus.
 Please speak to the office or school administration to find out more about the general permission slip.